Montgomery County Switching To Pfizer Vaccine After Moderna Shortage Leads To Over 5,200 Canceled Appointments

 “Due to Moderna supply issues we will now be distributing Pfizer vaccine for first doses starting Tuesday, Feb.
 23,” Arkoosh said.
 “This switch is based solely on the which first dose vaccine is available to us from the Pennsylvania Department of Health.”

 Thirty-four states in total are delaying or canceling vaccine appointments due to weather or supply issues.
 That includes New Jersey.
-Monmouth County announced appointments for Thursday will be rescheduled due to shipment delays of the shots.MORE: Montgomery County Gun Trafficking Ring Bust Puts 14 People Behind Bars
+Monmouth County announced appointments for Thursday will be rescheduled due to shipment delays of the shots.MORE: 3 Of New Jersey's 6 COVID-19 Vaccination Megasites Close Amid Storm

 CBS3’s Alicia Roberts reports.